sospedra/sospedra.me/_papers/gaas/index.md

 >
 > Add some **basic authentication** and finally run the **payment confirmation as a GitHub Action**.
 >
-> You can store confirmation tokens in another private repo since  Let's say you have a basic ecommerce.
-Everythin can run in the client or with 3rd parties but the payment/order confirmation.
-You can have a GitHub Action with a secret token for that!.
+> You can store confirmation tokens in another private repo since **secrets are well kept in GitHub**.

 ## How does it work?